dragomano/fa-php-helper/README.md

 ## Description

-This package is designed to generate CSS classes and HTML code for FontAwesome 7 icons.
-In addition, the following features are available:
+This package is designed to generate HTML code for FontAwesome 7 icons.
+The following features are available:

 - add icon colors
 - resize icons